MariaPizzulli/Human_Action_Recognition/README.md

 • Training_set.csv - this file contains the mapping between image name and label

+## Running the Project on Colab
+Before running the code, it is advisable to change the Runtime typology from CPU to T4 GPU in order to speed up training phase of CNN.

+When running the project on Google Colab, ensure you have a folder containing the files descripted above.
+The project upload a folder containing the four files into the Colab environment at the beginning of the notebook, in the code, it is called 'human-action-recognition-har-dataset'.
+This data is essential for train and test the model.

 ## Useful links

 • How to import Data from Kaggle: https://www.geeksforgeeks.org/how-to-import-kaggle-datasets-directly-into-google-colab/